getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 ![CHIP powered by a battery.
 Slick!](images/chip_battery.jpg)

-The JST can only plug it in one way, so if you are having a hard time lining things up, turn it around!
+The JST can only plug it in one way: if you are having a hard time lining things up, turn it around!
 Needless to say, do not force the battery connector into the socket if something doesn't feel right!

 What's really great is that if you plug in to a charger and plug in a battery, the battery will charge - all the power management is on CHIP itself.
 Roughly, it takes about four to six hours to charge a 3000 mAh LiPo battery from a 5V 1A power source.
 Also, our delightful little Power Management IC, the AXP209, handles pass-through power, so while on and charging a battery, CHIP is basically running on a un-interruped power supply -- If charge power fails, CHIP seamlessly switches onto battery power without shutting off.

 ## Connect to WiFi
-A connection to a WiFi network is easily made using the WiFi icon the top right system tray.
+Connecting to a WiFi network is easy using the WiFi icon the top right system tray.
 Just select a network to initiate a connection.
-If you need a password, you'll be prompted for it.
+If the network requires a password you’ll be prompted for it.

 ![Select a wireless connection access point](images/screen_wifisettings.jpg)